 You shouldn’t blast Netflix while your baby is napping (ok, that might happen from time to time) but don’t make a big effort to stay quiet during the day.
 This has the added bonus of making your baby able to sleep almost anywhere and through anything (at least when she’s worn) – particularly handy when you need to be out and about with your toddler.
-All babies will have different tolerances for noise levels of course, but in general you can be “louder” during day sleep.
+So, you’ll be able to grab your newborn diaper bag with all the essentials and make trips even with a newborn.
+All babies will have different tolerances for noise levels, of course, but in general, you can be “louder” during day sleep.

-Many babies respond well to a bed time routine.
-While your newborn isn’t going to have a set in stone sleep schedule or bed time, you can incorporate the same nightly rituals into your evenings – maybe a bath or massage or favorite book or lullabies.
+Many babies respond well to a bedtime routine.
+While your life with a newborn isn’t going to have a set-in-stone sleep schedule or bedtime, you can incorporate the same nightly rituals into your evenings – maybe a bath or massage or favorite book or lullabies.

-Remember too that many babies will have an evening “witching hour” – these calming rituals can help alleviate that.
-Many newborns will also want to cluster feed in the evenings so take that into account when thinking about your own evening activities – a good book or catching up on your Netflix might be the way to go.
-For more information infant sleep, we like Elizabeth Pantley’s The No-Cry Sleep Solution.
-It’s worth reading when you have a newborn to better understand what is normal in infant sleep.
+Remember that many babies will have an evening “witching hour” – these calming rituals can help alleviate that.
+Many newborns will also want to cluster feed in the evenings, so take that into account when thinking about your own evening activities – a good book or catching up on your Netflix might be the way to go.

-Some parents are big fans of routines that demand baby eat, play, sleep in a particular order (the concern being eating should never lead to sleeping).
-I would recommend you join the “mother nature made nursing sleep inducing for a reason” camp – if your baby falls asleep nursing – fine.
+Some parents are big fans of routines that demand babies eat, play, and sleep in a particular order (the concern is that eating should never lead to sleeping).
+I would recommend you join the “Mother Nature made nursing sleep-inducing for a reason” camp – if your baby falls asleep nursing – fine.
 If she doesn’t, that’s ok too.
-Better to read baby’s cues and not try to force a particular order of events.
+Better to read the baby’s cues and not try to force a particular order of events.